 Six Reasons to Join MRC Global

 Our People.
 Our Benefits.
 Our Opportunities.
 Our Stability.
 Our Heart.
 Our Future.

 MRC Global's magazine, InSight, is published bi-annually for our customers and features product lead times, data, sector information and price trends.

 Contact MRC Global

-In light of the extensive government regulations and restrictions brought on by COVID-19, transportation capacity and freight pricing are as volatile as ever.
-Most recently, prices have increased as much as 40% across over-the-road (OTR) modes in a matter of months.
-The overall number of sailings and flights have reduced greatly, limiting capacity and driving the price of ocean and air freight up as much as 30% in many areas.
-Our customers should be aware that price and conditions can fluctuate by the month, or even by weeks, depending on lane and mode.
-Our transportation team is working with contracted providers to continually review freight options and stay on the forefront of the capacity and price challenges the current market conditions impose on all industries.
+The overall number of sailings and flights have reduced greatly, limiting capacity and driving the price of ocean and air freight up significantly higher in many areas.
+Prices and conditions can fluctuate by the month, or even by the week, depending on lane and mode.
+MRC Global’s transportation team is working with contracted providers to continually review freight options and stay at the forefront of the capacity and price challenges the current market conditions impose on all industries.

-As of August 26, 2020, here are summaries for each mode of transportation based on input from our global logistics providers:
+Below are the summaries for each mode of transportation as of April 1, 2021, based on input from our global providers.